MASILab/tbi_ct_lesion_segmentation/README.md

 `--experiment_details`: A string describing this training run, for human organization

+`--gpuid`: the ID of the GPU to train with, for multi-GPU systems.
+Enter `-1` to utilize all available GPUs

 Example usage:
 `python train.py --traindir data/train/ --psize 128x128 --num_patches 1000 --batch_size 128 --num_channels 1 --experiment_details my_experiment`